QMSforever/Causal-Inference/README.md

 8. **Hahn, J., Todd, P., & Van der Klaauw, W. (2001)**: "Identification and Estimation of Treatment Effects with a Regression-Discontinuity Design".
 An influential paper on regression-discontinuity design, a cutting-edge method in causal inference.
 9. **Morgan, S. L., & Winship, C. (2014)**: "Counterfactuals and Causal Inference: Methods and Principles for Social Research".
 A comprehensive exploration of counterfactual reasoning and its applications in social research, essential for understanding causal inference.

+## Introduction to Time-Series Cross-Sectional Data (TSCS)

+1. **Beck, Nathaniel and Jonathan N Katz.
+(1995)**: "What to Do (and Not to Do) with Time-Series Cross-Section Data."
+2. **Beck, Nathaniel, Jonathan N Katz and Richard Tucker.
+(1998)**: "Taking Time Seriously: Time-Series-Cross-Section Analysis with a Binary Dependent Variable."
+4. **Beck, Nathaniel and Jonathan N Katz.
+(2001)**: "Throwing Out the Baby with the Bath Water: A Comment on Green, Kim, and Yoon."
+5. **Blackwell, Matthew.
+(2013)**: "A Framework for Dynamic Causal Inference in Political Science."
+6. **Beck, Nathaniel and Jonathan N Katz.
+(2004)**: "Time-Series–Cross-Section Issues: Dynamics, 2004."
+7. **Beck, Nathaniel.
+(2008)**: Chapter "Time-Series Cross-Section Methods" Methods in time-series cross-section.
+8. **Beck, Nathaniel and Jonathan N Katz.
+(2011)**: "Modeling Dynamics in Time-Series–Cross-Section Political Economy Data."

 ## Methodological Foundations (Intermediate)